 Iranians preserved their language and kept it from becoming Arabic after the Islamic conquest.
 This accomplishment is credited to Ferdowsi, author of the epic poem Shahnameh (Book of Kings), which was written without a single word of Arabic.
 In fact, when a prominent Egyptian historian was asked why Egyptians speak Arabic today as opposed to Coptic, he replied matter-of-factly, “Because we had no Ferdowsi.”

 Uber CEO Dara Khosrowshahi, eBay founder Pierre Omidyar, the late Fields Medal recipient Maryam Mirzakhani, and former director at NASA Firouz Naderi are just a few names among a sea of Iranian diaspora accomplished in business, academia, science, architecture, design, and entertainment.
-By some accounts, Iranian-Americans are among the most highly educated in the U.S., with many in the tech industry having gained substantial influence in Silicon Valley.
-Needless to say, Iranians are proud of their fellow countrymen.
+By some accounts, Iranian-Americans are among the most highly educated in the United States, with many in the tech industry having gained substantial influence in Silicon Valley.
+Needless to say, Iranians are proud of their compatriots.

-The significance and grandeur of Persepolis are embedded in the Iranian psyche and serve as a reminder of the ancient Persian Empire, once one of the most powerful in the world.
-This most civil of ancient civilizations is the birthplace of the Cyrus Cylinder, recognized as the world’s first charter of human rights that expressed tolerance and equality, and is a source of pride for Iranians who are descendants of great leaders such as Cyrus the Great, Darius, and Xerxes.
+The significance and grandeur of Persepolis are embedded in the Iranian mind and serve as a reminder of the ancient Persian Empire, once one of the most powerful in the world.
+This most civil of ancient civilizations is the birthplace of the Cyrus Cylinder, recognized as the world’s first charter of human rights that expressed patience and equality, and is a source of pride for Iranians who are descendants of great leaders such as Cyrus the Great, Darius, and Xerxes I.

 Iran has a rich culture and beautiful, untouched nature, but these are just bonuses compared to what draws visitors the most—the architectural masterpieces.
-Whether it’s the grand mosques or the lavish palaces, funky bathhouse rooftops or ancient roadside caravanserais, Iran boasts some impressive historical buildings that tourists and nationals alike marvel at.
+Whether it’s the grand mosques or the lavish palaces, funky bathhouse roofs or ancient roadside caravansarys, Iran boasts some impressive historical buildings that tourists and nationals alike marvel at.

 A poet is hidden deep within the soul of every Iranian.
-Timeless noble poets, such as Hafez, Sa’adi, Rumi, and Khayyam, as well as more contemporary literary artists, including Sohrab Sepehri, Ahmad Shamloo, and Parvin Etesami, continue to influence generations of new and aspiring poets.
+Timeless noble poets, such as Hafiz, Saadi Shirazi, Rumi, and Omar Khayyam, as well as more contemporary literary artists, including Sohrab Sepehri, Ahmad Shamlou, and Parvin E'tesami, continue to influence generations of new and aspiring poets.
 Tributes to them are widespread in Iran and abroad.
-Sa’adi’s Bani Adam (the Children of Adam) is inscribed above the entrance to the UN, and Goethe is known to have been greatly influenced by Hafez.
+Sa’adi’s Bani Adam (the Children of Adam) is inscribed above the entrance to the United Nations, and Goethe is known to have been greatly influenced by Hafiz.
 While best read in the original language, Persian literature can be appreciated even in its translations.

 The qanat is an ancient network of underground tunnels that carried water to villages and farms that depended on it for existence.
 Only the holes that provided oxygen to the workers who dug these tunnels several hundred feet deep (if not more) by hand are visible from the arid desert.
 This 3,000-year-old painstakingly labor-intensive feat of engineering, a few of which still function today, allowed life to flourish in otherwise uninhabitable lands.